truebit/AndroidWebDriver4Python/README.md

 ```

 2. download and extract [Selenium Python client](http://pypi.python.org/pypi/selenium#downloads)
-3. copy the entire 'py' folder under AndroidWebDriver4Python to merge the
+3. copy the entire `py` folder under AndroidWebDriver4Python to merge the
 same one in root directory of AndroidDriver for Python
 4. back to the root directory of Selenium Python Client, to install this modified version using command: